telegraphic/ska-sdp-datamodels/docs/src/apps/rascil_rcal.rst

 RASCIL's BlockVisibility object contains a "flags" data array with the same dimensions as the visibilities.
-This array is updated with the results of the SKA `Post-Correlation RFI Flagger <https://gitlab.com/ska-telescope/ska-post-correlation-rfi-flagger/-/tree/master>`.
+This array is updated with the results of the SKA Processing Function Library `RFI Flagger <https://gitlab.com/ska-telescope/sdp/ska-sdp-func/-/tree/rfi_flagger>`.
 The RFI flagger requires `initial threshold` and `rho` values (both needed to provide a list of thresholds used for finding RFI signal in the data), which can be set via CLI arguments, though we recommend using the defaults at this stage.